 Management has omitted the management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
-Such missing information, although not a part of the basic financial statements, is required by the Government Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Such missing information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 Our opinion on the basic financial statements is not affected by this missing information.

-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Yahara WINS' basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Yahara Watershed Improvement Network's basic financial statements.
 The schedule of revenues, expenses, and changes in net position - budget to actual is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The schedule of revenues, expenses, and changes in net position - budget to actual is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of revenues, expenses, and changes in net position - budget to actual is fairly statement, in all material respects, in relation to the basic financial statements as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of revenues, expenses, and changes in net position - budget to actual is fairly stated, in all material respects, in relation to the basic financial statements as a whole.